smohiuddin/muslim.finance/README.md

 ### Education Savings Account (ESA)
 ESA accounts allow you to save for your children's education expenses.
 Once put in an ESA, money can grow tax-free - no taxes are paid on the gains.
 Contributions are limited to $2000 per year per child.
 You are only eligible for an ESA if your AGI (gross income after deductions) is less than: $95K for single, $190K for joint filers.

-We recommend opening an account with [Saturna](https://www.saturna.com/individual/esa/education-savings-accounts){:target="_blank"} and investing 50/50 in Amana Income (AMANX) and Amana Growth (AMAGX).
+I recommend opening an account with [Saturna](https://www.saturna.com/individual/esa/education-savings-accounts){:target="_blank"} and investing 50/50 in Amana Income (AMANX) and Amana Growth (AMAGX).
 We highly recommend setting up automatic monthly contributions once you setup the account.

 ### Buying a home